Great things never come easy

 It takes two hours and is highly time-pressured so that most students will not finish every question.
 Most practicing doctors would agree that it is the hardest single test they ever sat in their career.
 It is therefore important to start preparing early, as the skills required to succeed need to be developed over time.

 It is also important to think about interviews.
-Interviews tend to take place after final exams, so it is tempting to ignore them until later in the year.
-However, interview skills also need to be developed and practiced over a period of time.
+It is tempting to ignore them until later in the year, however, interview skills also need to be developed and practiced over a period of time.
 Furthermore, medical schools look very favourably upon work experience, volunteer work and paid work in a hospital, General Practice or community health based setting.
 Your son or daughter should therefore be encouraged to engage in these activities before interviews take place.

 Avoid missing important deadlines